 Sheep are run on the meadow between autumn and late spring so that the grass can be grazed rather than cut.
-This helps to control the dominant grasses and allow room for the wild flowers to thrive.
+This helps us to control the dominant grasses in the meadow environment and allow room for the wild flowers to thrive.

 Our actions for improving the diversity of wildlife on the meadow

 - Dead hedges and native hedges as boundary fencing to create habitat

 - Bug and snake hotels to give smaller insects and mammals a winter home